jstoops/llm-engineer-lab/README.md

 - [Airline AI Assistant](https://github.com/jstoops/llm-engineer-lab/blob/main/projects/airline-ai-assistant.ipynb): an AI Customer Support assistant for an Airline.
 - [Meeting Minutes Program](https://github.com/jstoops/llm-engineer-lab/blob/main/projects/meeting-minutes.ipynb): generate meeting minutes from an audio recording of a meeting on your Google Drive.
 - [Expert Knowledge Worker](https://github.com/jstoops/llm-engineer-lab/blob/main/projects/rag-knowledge-worker.ipynb): embeds documents in a vector datastore and uses RAG (Retrieval Augmented Generation) to ensure question/answering assistant is highly accuracy.

+<a id="flowise-projects"></a>
+# Flowise Projects

+Uses OpenAIs GPT LLM to create blog posts, write scripts for YouTube videos, titles for social media posts, research Web about a lead, writes emails, load documents into a vector databases to use for providing detailed knowledge, analyze finances & stocks, visualize data, etc.

+- [Social Media Strategy AI Agent](https://www.jdscraft.com/img/Social-AI-Agent.jpg): trained to generate blog posts on a specifc topic for a target audience, create a YouTube video script, attention grabbing titles, and social media posts to drive traffic to the blog post
+- [Lead Generation AI Agent](https://www.jdscraft.com/img/Search-Mail-AI-Agent.jpg): searches the internet for information on potential clients, generates a profile and creates a personalized email message to send for generating leads.
+- [Expert RAG App AI Agent](https://www.jdscraft.com/img/RAG-App-AI-Agent.jpg): putting data from PDFs, webpages or [converted to markdown](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/llama-parse.ipynb) for better results into a vector data store, and automatic local text storage of blog post generated.
+- [Personal Finance AI Agent](https://www.jdscraft.com/img/Personal-Finance-Data-AI-Agent.jpg): takes details on investment portfolio, uses a calculator to compute percentage distribution, writes python code to visualize investments, and writes a summary of the user's financial status integrating visual and calculations in the report.
+- [Stock Analyzer AI Agent](https://www.jdscraft.com/img/Stock-Analyzer-AI-Agent.jpg): calls an API to get data about a stock and generates an analysis report on it.
+- [Rental Investment Chatbot](https://www.jdscraft.com/img/Rental-Investment-Chatbot-1.jpg): takes a detailed rental investment knowledge base, uses a local LLM to embed the data in a vectore datastore, and uses the Groq API to call a more capable LLM to provide expert knowledge to user inquiries.

 <a id="hf-lib-exp"></a>
 # HugglingFace Library Experiments